-Ex-England player Lingard banned from driving
+England international Lingard banned from driving

 Lingard's barrister Frank Rogers said the letter asking for the driver's details had been sent to the previous Manchester address of his client, who was then living in Nottingham.

-District Judge Jane Hamilton told Lingard he was liable to be disqualified under the "totting-up" process, because has points on his licence following two previous speeding offences.
+District Judge Jane Hamilton told Lingard he was liable to be disqualified under the "totting-up" process, because he had points on his licence following two previous speeding offences.

 As well as the £900 fine, the judge ordered the player to pay a further £560 in costs.